 A company that has been in business for five years or more is successful and is most likely planning to be around for a long time, which means that it would like to generate repeat business.
 If the salesperson is hoping you will return in the future for another purchase, he or she will do what it takes to be sure that you are satisfied with this one.

 Beware especially of a company that has changed name recently.
-There are a number of companies that operate by closing the doors or even claiming bankruptcy when things get tough, and then reopening under a new name.
+Some companies operate by closing the doors or even claiming bankruptcy when things get tough and then reopening under a new name.
 These companies are not generally run by salespeople who will have your best interest at heart, and if you encounter any problems, you will likely find you have a very hard time getting resolutions.

 2. What Is Included in the Price?

 Not all retailers price their products in the same way.
-First, you need to determine whether the price shown is the cost per square yard or per square foot of carpeting (or some other unit of measurement, such as square meter).
+First, you need to determine whether the price shown is the cost per square yard or square foot of carpeting (or some other unit of measurement, such as the square meter).
 To calculate square yardage, divide the square footage by nine.
+More specific adjustments do exist depending on the space when deciding how to calculate your carpet requirements.

 Next, you need to clarify what exactly is included in that price.
 Some retailers will show the price of the carpet only; underpad and installation are extra.
 Some show a 'complete' price, including cushion and installation.
 But what type of cushion is included?
 Is it a premium pad, or would you have to upgrade for an additional cost?
 And what does the installation charge cover?
 Chances are, it covers the basic installation rate.